Edgar Allan Poe activities should awaken students to this memorable author.

 Vocabulary is important in Poe’s tale of the plague.
 Since the terms are largely unfamiliar to students, I use this story to provide student choice and ownership of learning language.
 Standards (for upper grades) concerning language require that students learn words and use a variety of techniques to acquiring vocabulary.
 To this extent, I give students vocabulary bookmarks to discover what approach will help them learn words.

 Additionally, similar to vocabulary, students must read a tough story!
 I provide guiding questions for students to answer as they read a difficult text.
-Some students might annotate—and annotate sufficiently!—but with this difficult text and the massive details, I find that guided questions help.
+Some students might annotate—and annotate sufficiently!—but with this difficult text and the massive details, guided questions help.
+Another option is to conduct a close reading as a whole group.

 “The Cask of Amontillado”